 Program Officer, Environment Program

 Erin Rogers, an expert in climate and energy policy, serves as a program officer in the Foundation’s Environment Program.
-In this role, Ms. Rogers engages a broad base of increasingly influential voices in the policy debates on western conservation, energy, and climate issues.
-The portfolio of grants she administers includes, among others, Latino, environmental justice, green jobs, small business, and public health advocates.
+In this role, Ms. Rogers manages a portfolio of grants aimed at reducing global warming pollution in the United States.
+She seeks to engage a broad base of influential voices in state and national policy debates on clean energy and climate issues, including, among others, business, conservative, Latino, environmental justice, environmental, and public health advocates.

 Ms. Rogers graduated with a bachelor’s degree from The University of Texas liberal arts honors program.
 She received a master’s degree in public administration from Harvard University’s John F. Kennedy School of Government, with a focus on sustainable energy policy.